 Types of accommodation in Johannesburg

-The most secure type of housing is part of a security complex.
+The most secure types of housing are those in security complexes.
 They are protected by high walls, security cameras, and professional security guards that monitor access around the clock.
 The peace of mind provided by these gated communities is the reason most expats choose to live in them.
+Another perk is the a sense of community as well as having access to numerous shared amenities.

 Finding accommodation in Johannesburg

 Once an expat has narrowed down their wish list to a target area, they can then approach an estate agent.
-Some of the larger companies serve the entire Johannesburg area, but some of the smaller ones specialise in certain estates.
+Some of the larger companies serve the entire Johannesburg area, but there are also smaller ones specialising in certain estates.

 It is also possible to find accommodation without the aid of an estate agent by browsing through online classifieds and local newspapers.